vmware-samples/rabbitmq-oauth-example-app/README.md

 * In `application.yml` and `binding.json` update `p-rabbitmq_<guid>`references with your space guid
 * Run `./deploy.sh`
 * Check granted authorities in the SSO dashboard using cody's username and password

+# Notes

+* the name of the queue/exchange/routingKey is specifed in `application.yml`
+* CFEnv AMQP processor is disabled so it does not automatically create `spring.rabbitmq.*` properties.
+This might cause two connections to be created to RabbitMQ since the binding key still contains username and password in the url.